johnbintz/penchant/README.md

 Get new developers up to speed fast! `script/initialize-environment` does the following when run:

-* Check out any remote repos found in `Gemfile.erb` to the same directory where your current project lives.
+* Check out any remote repos found in `Gemfile.penchant` to the same directory where your current project lives.
-  That way, you can have your `Gemfile.erb` set up as above and everything works cleanly.
+  That way, you can have your `Gemfile.penchant` set up as above and everything works cleanly.
 * Runs `script/gemfile remote` to set your project to using remote repositories.
 * Runs `rake bootstrap` for the project if it exists.